Mitchlol/balance_buddy/README.md

 1. balance_leds.cpp: Configure wiritng, LED Type, Brightnes, etc.
 1. balance_display.cpp: Nothing configureable yet

-## Building
+## Compiling/Installing
-All the required libraries are included, just hit build in Arduino IDE
+All the required libraries are included, just hit the upload button in Arduino IDE

+# Why does my balance buddy keep crashing?!!!
+If youre using a display, it is likely related to [bus capacitence](https://hackaday.com/2017/02/08/taking-the-leap-off-board-an-introduction-to-i2c-over-long-wires/) and [wire.h hangs](https://github.com/OpenAgricultureFoundation/openag_brain/issues/236)
+In my case using minimal length wires, and a 2.2k pull up from scl to 3.3v solved my issues.